 In 2002 cousins Andrew and James Evans took over Ruxley Manor garden centre as the 5th generation of their family to take over the running of the business.
-However, in 2009 a large fire burnt down all of the gardens warehousing at Ruxley, thankfully the retail area was saved.
-This was a significant moment for the Evans family as it signified the start of the redevelopment of the business.
+The garden centre had continually evolved over the years, however it was following a large fire in 2009 that signified the start of a more progressive redevelopment of the business.

-With this new Lifestyle area along with an extensive nursery, restaurant, pet area, outdoor living, barbers and many more, Ruxley is a destination garden centre not to be missed.
+With their new lifestyle and gift department along with an extensive nursery, restaurant, pet & outdoor living area, barbers and many more, Ruxley is a destination garden centre not to be missed.